 A: The dental profession is educated and trained to save teeth.
 No other branch of medicine has spoken for so long about prevention.
 Perhaps it’s because no other disease is as widespread as dental caries (decay) and periodontal (gum and bone) infection.

 When someone like yourself suffers from the irreversible consequences of dental decay and gum disease it is easy to be overwhelmed by various treatment plans.
 With the technology we have at our disposal so many different treatment options are available to you that it can be confusing.

 My advice is to look at your health, your interest, your time and your finances.
 Your dental history suggests your dentition needs reconstructing.
 That means all your teeth, all of their gum and bone support needs attention.
-Historically crowns, bridges, root canals, gum and bone surgery provides the best care.
+Historically crowns, bridges, root canals and gum and bone surgery provided the best care.
 The process often took time, patience and many visits.
 The results, done well, have provided great function and beauty.